Probing gluon GTMDs through exclusive coherent diffractive processes: Coherent Diffractive Production in UPCs at midrapidity

-In Fig.~\ref{ALICE_fit} we provide a fit of our model to the $t$ dependence of the differential cross section $d^2\sigma/dYdt$ \cite{ALICE:2021tyx} for coherent diffractive $J/\psi$ production at $Y=0$ in ultra-peripheral Pb-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV.
-Within the bands, this fit is comparable to the existing model results: the leading-twist approximation (LTA) \cite{Guzey:2016qwo}, the impact-parameter dependent solution of the Balitsky–Kovchegov equation (b-BK) \cite{Bendova:2020hbb}, and the nucleon shape fluctuations \cite{Mantysaari:2022sux}.
 Extrapolating the fit gives a prediction of the first diffractive minimum (or dip) to be at $t\simeq 0.016 \, \text{GeV}^2$.
 We find that the dip position is determined by the target profile $R_A$, such that it will move towards a smaller $t$ value for larger $R_A$.
 The fit turns out to be very sensitive not only to the value of $R_A$, but also to the power of $A$.
 With the fit of the model to the ALICE data, we find that $\eta=0.96 \pm 0.01$ for GLC and $\eta=0.95 \pm 0.01$ for BG give the best fit.
 Therefore, our model fit indicates that the saturation scale behaves like $Q_s^2 \propto A^{0.27-0.30}$, not $A^{1/3}$.
 The latter in fact does not provide a good fit.
 Following Eq.~(\ref{Saturation2}), the saturation scale $Q^2_{0s,\text{A}}$ for the heavy nucleus $A$ depends on $\eta$, $R_A$, and $R_p$, and is in all cases found to be between 1.5 and 1.9 $\text{GeV}^2$.
+The choice of proton and nuclear profile, particularly the Gaussian profile used in our study, can affect the fitted $\eta$ value and may differ with different profiles.
+We did not attempt to find profiles that would lead to $\eta =1$ and do not exclude that that is possible.

 With the same parameterization, in Fig.~\ref{Predictions2} we provide predictions for RHIC and LHC (Run 1) at midrapidity.
 In general, both wave function models give very similar results but GLC shows a somewhat larger band than BG as expected from the previous analysis on $\gamma p$ (see the $\chi^2/\text{dof}$ in Fig.~\ref{Jpsi_Dijet}).
 The left panel in Fig.~\ref{Predictions2} is for Au-Au UPCs at $\sqrt{s_{NN}}=200$ GeV.
 Fig.~\ref{Predictions2} shows that the first diffractive dip for Au-Au at RHIC is predicted to be around $t\simeq 0.017\pm 0.001 \, \text{GeV}^2$ which is close to its location in RHIC preliminary data \cite{Adam2020} and other studies \cite{Cepila:2017nef,Mantysaari:2017dwh}, while for Pb-Pb at LHC Run 1 it is predicted to be around $t\simeq 0.015\pm 0.001 \, \text{GeV}^2$.
 The middle panel in Fig.~\ref{Predictions2} is for Pb-Pb UPCs at LHC Run 1 with $\sqrt{s_{NN}}=2.76$ TeV.
 In the rightmost panel of Fig.~\ref{Predictions2}, we provide predictions of $e$-Au collisions at the EIC for photoproduction ($Q^2=0\, \text{GeV}^2$) and electroproduction ($Q^2=10\, \text{GeV}^2$) for fixed $x_g=0.01$ which corresponds to $W_{\gamma \text{N}}=31\, \text{GeV}$ and $W_{\gamma \text{N}}=44\, \text{GeV}$, respectively.
 The bands for each wave function model reflect the uncertainties on $R_p$ (which translates to $\eta$) and $\bar{\chi}$.
 As shown in Fig.~\ref{beta_corrct}, the $\beta$ corrections are in the order of 6-10\% for UPCs, which is small compared to the uncertainties, hence not included here.